Whiteharbour lies along the coast about 1 km SW of Whitehead, it is easily identified from sea by it's limestone block sea wall.

 Two red reflective triangles are positioned to guide vessels into the port side of the outer mouth, where they then take a 90° turn starboard to face the inner mouth (4m wide) and proceed towards mooring points.

-An underwater sill at the inner mouth decides a 1-2 metre mooring depth at the pontoon.
+An underwater sill at the inner mouth decides an approx 1.3 metre mooring depth at the pontoon.
 Take extra care when entering on a low tide, taking note of the depth gauge on the wall of the inner mouth for assistance.

 The outer mouth is periodically dredged, however silt may still form an underwater sill here alongside the rounded harbour wall - always remain fully aware of your vessel and your surroundings.